Treatment for bacterial vaginosis (BV)

 How will I know if I have BV?

-The symptoms of BV can include thin discharge and burning when you urinate.
+BV doesn’t always have symptoms but it can cause thin, greyish discharge that smells very strong and fishy.
 To find out more about the signs of BV visit our symptoms page.

 Can I get a prescription for BV?